 When reading a label, its important to check the ingredients list and look out for any sugars listed above.
-Often SUGAR will be on the list but companies are getting cheeky now and are using these other names like ‘evaporated cane juice’ or ‘organic palm sugar’ as a disguise and to avoid the word SUGAR.
-These are still an added ‘free sugar’ and usually contain fructose as a sweetener.
+Often SUGAR will be on the list but companies are getting cheeky and are using other names like ‘evaporated cane juice’ or ‘organic palm sugar’ as a disguise and to avoid the word SUGAR.
+These are still an added ‘free sugar’ and usually contain the sugar molecule FRUCTOSE as a sweetener.

-Fructose is found in fruit (and a small amount in vegetables) but there is a big difference when we eat it in fruit as opposed to it being a ‘free sugar’.
+Fructose is found in whole foods like fruit (and a small amount in vegetables), but when it comes to impact on our health, there is a big difference between when we eat it in fruit as opposed to it being a ‘free sugar’.
 Fructose in fruit is encased in fibre which hugely affects its metabolism in our bodies.
 The fibre helps to slow down the absorption and so it doesn’t get fast, direct access to the liver like it does when it is ‘free’.

 As I experienced, when it is able to access the liver very quickly, there is no regulation process for it (because it was so rare in nature when we were evolving) so it rapidly gets turned into fat.
 This process is greatly effected and halted when the fructose is absorbed with the fibre of the fruit.

-Thats why we absolutely endorse eating fruit but agree with the WHO that when this sugar is ‘removed’ from its natural casing, it has a very different effect (i.e. juices, concentrates, syrups etc..)
+That is why we absolutely endorse eating fruit but agree with the WHO that when this sugar is ‘removed’ from its natural casing, it has a very different effect (i.e. juices, concentrates, syrups etc.)

-This also goes for sugar cane too.
-If you ate sugar cane juice straight from the plant, it only makes up about 10% of the plant and you would eat it by also chewing the stalk and getting some fibre to slow down absorption.
-What we do is extract this cane juice from its fibrous home then refine it until it becomes a fine white crystal…does this sound like something else we do to a cocoa leaf?
+This also goes for sugar cane.
+Sugar cane juice only makes up about 10% of the plant and if you ate it straight from the plant, you would also chew the stalk, getting some fibre to slow down absorption.
+In reality, what we do is extract this cane juice from its fibrous home then refine it until it becomes a fine white crystal.

 If you are reading a label for plain milk you will notice it has a fair bit of sugar in it.
-This is a natural sugar and is not the ‘free sugars’ the World Health Organization is talking about.
-Flavoured milks however, are different, they have lactose plus added sugar.
+This is the naturally occurring sugar lactose, not the ‘free sugars’ the World Health Organization is talking about.
+Flavoured milks however, are different – they have lactose plus added sugar.

 This is another area to look out for as we can often get a very high level of concentrated sugar in dried fruits.

 I did an experiment in the film that didn’t make the cut that shows it very clearly.
 I counted out a box of sultanas and discovered there are around 90 in a box.
-I then tried to eat 90 grapes (what a sultana is with the water) and only got to about 25 before the fibre/water combination told my body that I was full.
+(Note: a box of sultanas is easy to consume in one hit.)
+I then tried to eat 90 grapes (a sultana before the water is removed) in one go, and only got to about 25 before the fibre/water combination told my body that I was full.
 It didn’t allow me to access all that sugar.
 But once we remove the water, the structure changes and we can get a huge hit of concentrated sugar straight to our system.
 As we are now discovering, we simply aren’t designed to deal with that load.

 Experts I have spoken to suggest that anything under 5 grams of sugar per 100 grams is okay to keep in the pantry.
 You might eventually cut back on these foods, but as a start, be kind to yourself and take the gentle approach.